Skip to content

 - Increase the existence of multi-sectoral partnerships steering the implementation of physical activity strategies.

 - Increase access to training and infrastructure development of professional working in the field of physical activity and health.

-- Increase the number of countries with standardized data on physical activity for adult populations from 122 to 150 and for adolescent populations from 105 to 130.
+- Increase the number of countries with standardized data on physical activity for adult populations

 - Improve data availability regarding active transportation and sedentary behaviours, particularly by including standardised measures of these behaviours in surveillance surveys.